-Chili with an “I” is what you serve in a bowl and what I am serving up to you with this chili recipe here, or it’s a spice blend used in said bowl of chili that’s known as chili powder.
+Chili versus chile: What’s the difference?
+Chili with an “i” is what you serve in a bowl and what I am serving up to you with this chili recipe—or it’s a combination of spices used in said bowl of chili, known as chili powder.

-Chile with an “E,” in this case, is either the fruit of one of the various kinds of chile plants popular in Sonoran and Mexican cuisine, or a South American country.
-Chili powder usually contains at least one variety of chile.
-I am using both chili powder and chile powder in my chili.
+Chile with an “e” is either the fruit of one of the various kinds of chile plants popular in Sonoran and Mexican cuisine, or a South American country.
+Chili powder, which I am not using in this recipe, usually contains at least one variety of chile.
+I, on the other hand, am using chile powder, made from dried chiles in my chili.

 - 2 tablespoons olive oil

 - 3 large cloves of garlic minced

 - 1 medium white or yellow onion diced

 - 1 8- ounce container sliced fresh baby bella/crimini mushrooms

 - 1 12- ounce container plant-based ground beef - such as Impossible Burger or Beyond Beef